 |Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

-Commission Regulation (EU) 2016/631 of 14 April 2016 establishing a network code on requirements for grid connection of generators (NC RfG), as other network codes implemented under the Third Energy Package, represents, from a juridical point of view, an interesting piece of legislation, which needs, firstly, to be placed in the context of existing national legislative frameworks.
+Commission Regulation (EU) 2016/631 of 14 April 2016 establishing a network code on requirements for grid connection of generators (NC RfG), as other network codes implemented under the Third Energy Package, takes the form of the Europe-wide binding regulation and, as such, prevails over the EU Member States‘ national provisions.

 Moreover, additional measures remaining within the scope of the network code can, as a matter of principle, be taken at the national level provided that they do not contradict the provisions of the network code.

 NC RfG was recommended by ACER to the European Commission in 2013 and on 26 June 2015 was unanimously approved by representatives of the EU Member States.

 The date of full application, as per the code requirements, is three years after the entry into force.
 The NC RfG entered into force on 17 May 2016, but only a very small part of these provisions apply before 27 May 2019.

 These three years can be grouped in two main parts: the first two years will be used by the Member States to assimilate the NC RfG in their national provisions, and the last year will be used by the impacted parties to comply with the Network Code requirements.

 Impact of the NC RfG on the existing energy market arrangements

 The first thing is that NC RfG applies to Power Generating Modules, which are considered significant (as such are defined units on the basis of their impact on the cross-border system performance via influence on the control area's security of supply - Article 5 of the NC RfG - see below).